firstdecree/.github/profile/README.md

 7. Encourage others to get involved, helping us build a stronger and more supportive community around our projects.
 8. Inquire with [NCryptsion](https://github.com/ncryptsion) for freelance services.
 A percentage of every freelance project will be invested into The First Decree, helping support and sustain its development.
     - <code>Discord Server Setup</code>, <code>Discord Bot Development</code>, <code>Website Development</code>, <code>Roblox Game Development</code>, <code>Cheap Accounts</code>, <code>Cybersecurity</code>, <code>Customized Tools</code>.
 If you have additional inquiries, please contact [NCryptsion](https://github.com/ncryptsion) for further evaluation and assistance.

+## 🌟 Backers & Sponsors
+We are deeply grateful to our backers and sponsors for their support.
+We invite you to learn more about them here: [The First Decree - Sponsors](https://firstdecree.org/#sponsors)